 The entrance to the final area looks a bit richer on the Dreamcast thanks to its more complex lighting:

 To avoid (possibly) rendering issues involving transparent models, the middle part of the slope was made opaque in SADX, which also made the lights inside the slope invisible:

 The room where you fight E-105 Zeta has lost neon blue decorations, and Zeta’s textures suffer from recompression.
 In addition, Zeta’s base animation (the tubes that move vertically) is missing in SADX.

 Illumination decorations have been removed in several other areas in Hot Shelter, for example Big’s level has a few of them missing:

 The upper segment of Big’s level also has some changes.
 Fog color is different, you can see farther and the background is changed.
 Dreamcast fog made the surroundings fade in as you moved around, while in SADX you can see almost everything but with washed out colors.
 As usual, the fog is thicker in the PC version, but here it doesn’t help the atmosphere too much:

-After the disaster that Final Egg was, Hot Shelter doesn’t seem too bad even with all the downgrades.
-There are quite a few areas in this level where the lighting comes close to looking on par with the Dreamcast original.
+Compared to Final Egg, Hot Shelter doesn’t seem too bad even with all the downgrades.
+There are quite a few areas in this level where the lighting comes close to looking on par with the Dreamcast original, or even better.
 It would’ve been an acceptable redesign if it wasn’t for removed decorations, fog changes and low texture quality.
 If you want to revert this level to the original version on PC, you can install the Dreamcast Conversion mod, and if you only want to restore the original lighting, you can use the Lantern Engine mod.
 More in the “Fixing the PC version of SADX” section of this blog.